Alexander McDonnell (chess player)

-Alexander McDonnell (1798–1835), sometimes spelled MacDonnell, (Note: The spelling M'Donnell, found in some old sources, is in fact a typographic variant of McDonnell.) was an Irish chess master, who contested a series of six matches with the world's leading chess player Louis-Charles Mahé de La Bourdonnais in 1834.
+Alexander McDonnell (1798–1835), sometimes spelled MacDonnell, (Note: The spelling M'Donnell, found in some old sources, is in fact a typographic variant of McDonnell.) was an Irish chess master, who played a series of six matches with the world's leading chess player, Louis-Charles Mahé de La Bourdonnais, in 1834.

-Early life
+West India Interest

-The son of a surgeon, Alexander McDonnell was born in Belfast in 1798.
-He was trained as a merchant and worked for some time in the West Indies.
-In 1820, he settled in London, where he became the secretary of the Committee of West Indian Merchants in which role he advocated strongly on behalf of slave-owning sugar plantation owners.
-It was a lucrative post that made him a wealthy man and left him with plenty of time to indulge his passion for chess.
-In his politics, McDonnell was a committed Whig.
-No confirmed image of McDonnell is known to exist.
+Alexander McDonnell was born in Belfast in 1798.
+His father was a surgeon.
+He worked as a merchant in the West Indies, where he became a friend of Major Thomas Moody ADC Kt. who described him as 'unquestionably clever' and of a 'cool and reasoning manner'.

+In 1820, he settled in London, where he became the secretary of the Committee of West Indian Merchants whose interest he advocated.
+McDonnell was a Whig whom Moody invited to Downing Street to discuss economics.

 Chess career

-In 1825, he became a pupil of William Lewis, who was then the leading player in Britain.
-But soon, McDonnell had become so good that Lewis, fearing for his reputation, simply refused to play him anymore.
+In 1825, he became a pupil of William Lewis, who was the leading chess-player in Britain.
+McDonnell outplayed Lewis until Lewis refused to play against him.

 Around 1825–1826, McDonnell played Captain Evans, while the latter was on shore leave in London.
 McDonnell was beaten with what is now regarded in chess circles as the creation of the Evans Gambit (1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.b4).

 In 1831, along with George Walker, he became a founding member of the Westminster Chess Club and was acclaimed as England's best player.